Norms, Institutions, and Robots: Computation

 \section{Computation}

-We now focus on defining the verification problem discussed in the previous section (row \rom{1} in Table~\ref{table:problems}).
-We also introduce specific assumptions that allow to reduce the verification problem to a known decision problem.
-Finally we discuss how verification can be used to enable planning.
+We address the question of how to effectively compute a solution to the reasoning problems presented in Table~\ref{table:problems}.
+We focus our attention on the verification problem (row \rom{1}) since this is a basic step needed in all other problems.
+We show that the verification problem can be reduced to a known decision problem by introducing a specific assumption.
+We then discuss how verification can be used to enable planning.